AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/forms-cs-assembler/challenge.md

 ## Assemble PDF Files

-Modify the assemble2pdfs.ddx file to assemble 3 PDF files.You will need to place the third pdf under the resources/pdffiles folder
+Modify the `assemble2pdfs.ddx` file to assemble 3 PDF files.

+You will place the third pdf under the resources/pdffiles folder.